UsNow 2025

 She’s pleased to be one of the founding officers of the Section on Black Psychology, Canadian Psychological Association and the current Chair.

 Dr. Ofosu is an Adjunct Professor of Psychology at Carleton University in Ottawa.
 In 2023, her first book, “How to Be Resilient in Your Career: Facing Up to Barriers at Work,” was published by Routledge.
 Her book was nominated for a 2024 Trillium Book Award!
-With past winners like Margaret Atwood and Michael Ondaatje, author of "The English Patient," this nomination is a significant honour.
+With past winners like Margaret Atwood and Michael Ondaatje, author, “The English Patient,” this nomination is a significant honour.

 In June 2024, she received the first-ever Canadian Society for Industrial and Organizational Psychology (CSIOP) Outstanding Practitioner Award.